Europe resumes AstraZeneca jabs, US to hit 100 million vaccines

 John SAEKI, AFP

-As in previous lockdowns, a form will be needed to justify why a person has left the home in areas under the new restrictions.
+"It is a time for optimism," Biden said in a White House speech.
+But he also cautioned: "It's not a time for relaxation."

-French Prime Minister Jean Castex said he would get the AstraZeneca jab on Friday, while Norway and Sweden were holdouts among European countries, saying they would wait before resuming their own vaccine drives.
+Unlike France and other European countries, Denmark, Norway and Sweden are holding out on resuming AstraZenica inoculations, pending further review.

-The World Health Organization is due to publish the conclusions of its own assessment of the jab's safety on Friday, after repeatedly encouraging countries to continue using the Anglo-Swedish pharmaceutical company's vaccine.
+The World Health Organization is due to publish the conclusions of its own assessment of the safety of the jab on Friday, after repeatedly encouraging countries to continue using it.

 AstraZeneca's shot, among the cheapest available and easier to store and transport than some of its rivals, has been billed as the vaccine of choice for poorer nations.

-It is currently a vital part of Covax, which was set up to procure Covid-19 vaccines and ensure their equitable distribution around the world.
+It is a vital part of Covax, a global drive to ensure that poor countries do not miss out in the race to vaccinate their populations.

 After months of depression and isolation, the 2021 season on the warm sands of Florida's Miami Beach is off to a banging start